ulemjin/upgraded-horiseon/README.md

         Removing unnecessary class attributes in the benefits section in HTML.
 3. Adding descriptive alt attributes for img Descriptive sentences for images that convey meaning, and blank alt attributes for icons.
+4. Title for website is descriptive, so user knows what their tab page has.

 ## Website
 https://ulemjin.github.io/upgraded-horiseon/